The Economics of Petroleum and the Energy Transition

 • Teaching

-The course uses a flipped classroom approach, where instructional videos are made available to students online throughout the semester, while most of the in-class time is dedicated to interactive learning activities, such as classroom discussions and case assignments.
+The course uses a flipped-classroom approach, where learning videos are made available to students online throughout the semester, while most of the in-class time is dedicated to interactive learning activities, such as discussions, problem solving, and case studies.
 Lectures (in-class time) will be a combination of (mainly) physical meetings and (some) Zoom meetings.

 • Recommended prerequisites